The Burden Trust

 Overview

 The Burden Trust is one of Bristol's oldest grant-making trusts, established shortly before the First World War through the will of Reverend Harold Nelson Burden (1859-1930).
 The Trust is a non-fundraising charity that distributes funds generated through investment income rather than active fundraising.
 With an annual expenditure of approximately £198,000, the Trust maintains an overall adherence to the tenets and principles of the Church of England, reflecting Reverend Burden's original vision.
-The Trust was formally incorporated as the National Institutions for Persons Requiring Care and Control in 1914, and adopted its current name after the NHS Act (1948).
-The Trust emphasizes building relationships with funded organizations and ensuring that projects can be effectively sustained for the future.
+The Trust was formally incorporated as the National Institutions for Persons Requiring Care and Control in 1914, and adopted its current name following a scheme of the Charity Commissioners dated 11th December 1956.
+The Trust emphasises building relationships with funded organisations and ensuring that projects can be effectively sustained for the future.

 Funding Priorities